lramsey/product-recommender/README.md

 To receive an array containing all of the recommendation keys, one can call the getRecKeys() method.

      rec.getRecKeys();

+To manually set a value on a recommendation variable, use the loadRecVariable() method.
+This method takes two parameterss, a string that signifies the name of the recommendation variable to change, and a value which will be set to that recommendation variable.
+Any value entered here to a recommendation variable could cause errors in the module if it is not the same format the recommendation variable typically would be after executing setRecVariables.
+Also, altering some recommendation variables but not others could lead to outcomes that are not consistent to one set of the recommendation engine's analysis.
+Could be used to load past results from the recommendation engine.
+Use this method with caution.

+    rec.loadRecVariable(key, value)

+To manually set several values on a recommendation variable, use the loadRecVariables method.
+The first parameter is an array of strings filled with the name of recommendation variables to change.
+The second parameter is an array of values which to assign to the previous mentioned recommendation variables.
+The value that is in the same index as the recommendation variable name in the key array will be assigned to that recommendation variable.
+If the key and value arrays are of different lengths, the code will throw an error.
+Could be used to load past results from the recommendation engine.
+Again, use with caution.

+  rec.loadRecVariables(keys, values)

 Initially the recommendation variables will be set to null, until a call is made to launch the python recommendation engine.
 Now, I will describe the recommendation variables.